 Trailing EPS

-Trailing EPS averages earnings over the past 12 months, offering a long-term view of profitability.
+Trailing EPS averages earnings over the past 12 months and is commonly used for value-based investing and assessing stock performance relative to historical profitability.
 It smooths out quarterly fluctuations, helping investors evaluate stability.
-It is often used to calculate the Price-to-Earnings (P/E) Ratio, which helps assess a stock's valuation relative to its earnings.
+It is often used to calculate the P/E Ratio, which helps assess a stock's valuation relative to its earnings.
+Trailing EPS reflects past performance and may not be indicative of future potential.

 The formula for calculating Trailing EPS is: